 Lisa L. Thompson

-Associate Professor and the Cornelius Vanderbilt Chancellor Faculty Fellow of Black Homiletics and Liturgics
+Associate Professor and the Cornelius Vanderbilt Chair of Black Homiletics and Liturgics

-Dr. Lisa L. Thompson, a native of Cedar Grove, NC, is Associate Professor and the Cornelius Vanderbilt Chancellor Faculty Fellow of Black Homiletics and Liturgics at the Divinity School and Graduate Department of Religion of Vanderbilt University.
+Dr. Lisa L. Thompson, a native of Cedar Grove, NC, is Associate Professor and the Cornelius Vanderbilt Chair of Black Homiletics and Liturgics at the Divinity School and Graduate Department of Religion.

 As an extension of her commitment to some of the most underrepresented and vulnerable populations in our world, she worked in case management for programs affiliated with the Department of Juvenile Justice and Alternative to Corrections for Women in North Carolina before pursuing the study of theology and religion full time.
 She majored in both Psychology and Communication Studies at the University of North Carolina at Charlotte.
 She continues to consult, speak, and lead workshops on self-leadership and cultural change in the public and private sectors.
 As an ordained Baptist minister, she holds a Master of Divinity from Fuller Theological Seminary, and has served in university and parish settings.

 Prior to joining VDS she held posts as Assistant Professor of Homiletics at Union Theological Seminary in the City of New York, Assistant Professor of Homiletics at Pittsburgh Theological Seminary in Pittsburgh, Pennsylvania and Lilly Faculty Fellow at McCormick Theological Seminary in Chicago, Illinois.
-Thompson is the immediate past president of the Black Caucus of the Academy of Homiletics, serves on the Advisory Board of Wabash Center for Teaching Religion and Theology, and is a nominating member of the Association of Practical Theology.
+Thompson has served as the president of the Black Caucus of the Academy of Homiletics, serves on the Advisory Board of Wabash Center for Teaching Religion and Theology, and is a nominating member of the Association of Practical Theology.

 Through her teaching, service, and scholarship, Lisa L. Thompson prioritizes concrete outcomes as a reflection of the traditions and values we claim to believe.